kragen/aikidraw/README.md

 lot of the interaction design and some of the internal software architecture.

-At this point, it’s barely possible to ues it to create worthwhile drawings.
+At this point, it’s barely possible to use it to create worthwhile drawings.
 Try <http://kragen.github.com/aikidraw/aikidraw.html>.

 ![](https://github.com/kragen/aikidraw/raw/master/screenshot.png "A picture drawn by SMWS with an earlier version")